-Matthew H. Wood, M.D., recentlnspy sat down to talk with 1011 News in Lincoln about age-related macular degeneration.
+Matthew H. Wood, M.D., recently sat down to talk with 1011 News in Lincoln about the age-related disease:

 Types of Macular Degeneration

-There are two types of macular degeneration, which are dry (atrophic) and wet (exudative).
-Dry macular degeneration is the most common.
-It is caused by aging and thinning of the macula.
+Two types of the disease exist – dry (atrophic) and wet (exudative).
+The Dry subtype is the most common, and is caused by the aging and thinning of the macula.
 Vision loss is primarily gradual.
-Wet or "exudative" macular degeneration occurs when the blood vessels leak in the back of the eye.
+Wet or “exudative” macular degeneration occurs when the blood vessels leak in the back of the eye.
 This type of macular degeneration is often more rapid and severe.

 Unfortunately, there is no treatment at this time for dry macular degeneration, but there is a lot of ongoing research regarding this subtype.
 Wet macular degeneration, however, can be treated in the early stages.
 There have been a number of recent exciting developments in the treatment of wet macular degeneration.
 We currently participate in cutting edge research, treatment, and clinical trials in the treatment of wet macular degeneration.
 Current treatments available outside of clinical trials include visudyne photodynamic laser treatment, Lucentis injections, and Avastin injections.